Page 3 of 15 :: Viewing 51-75 of 369

 Indeed, and at the time the people fighting the Luddites were also pro-slavery, racist and pretty much everything the average modern western person would be appalled at.
 Yet Luddites are depicted as being a bunch of uneducated apes with Enoch hammers trying to keep us in the dark ages just for wanting fair wages and were both the poor and middle class people.
 Makes me wonder what else has been defiled in history, we're all expected to take history for granted and fact yet the same kind of people who burnt books are teaching us "selective" history today.

 Taking an anti-fascist approach to resisting AI, if AI is to be "inevitable", as according to autho- and anarcho- capitalists alike, then it should be in the hands of people to make sure that every single profession in existence is automated.
+But the rich don't want that, they want to automate what is consumable, what can reduced to quantity en-masse, if that were not the case we'd have had personal robots long before these consumeristic AIs.

 We pay money to the machines that automatically create things for us, so why is it that that isn't treat as an investment in the machine itself?
 How comes it's owned by the person who runs the warehouse and not the people paying for the machine directly?
 In reality, their "private property" is in fact public property, invested by us, so why is it that they take the profit for it?
 Likewise, why is it that when we make art, we would get compensated less than those who would sell our art?
 It's just that capital enables people to own others' work instead of the worker owning their own work.
 Similarly, how's it that if I work for a company to provide food to others, I get less money per hour than the cost of how many products I had created for them?
 When they need no workers, that becomes 0$ return, so if no one is earning, how do they expect people to pay for their produce anyway?
 Like Marx said, through automating everything through greed eventually you wouldn't be able to sustain income from an unpaying audience, so either way you take the painful route to post-scarcity or the route where workers get paid and we reach post-scarcity anyway.
 It's like the liberal idea of paying everyone via UBI, if everyone working all pays the same amount, then the poor working class ends up paying UBI to itself so that doesn't work.
 Hence you'd have to take money from the rich and they're doing their best to prevent that by pretending the rich don't take from the poor intellectually or by labour, as such they data launder and obfuscate our labour so they don't have any "legal obligation" to return anything to us.